trishatjokro/personal-finance-tracker/README.md

 npm start
 ```

-Then open **http://localhost:3000** and choose a passphrase.
-That's the whole setup.
+Then open **http://localhost:3000** and create a username and password.
+That's the
+whole setup.

 ---